 W: "... he remained extremely influential through his works, especially as philosophical advocate and practitioner of the scientific method during the scientific revolution.
 Bacon has been called the creator of empiricism.
 His works established and popularized inductive methodologies for scientific inquiry, often called the Baconian method, or simply the scientific method.
-His demand for a planned procedure of investigating all things natural marked a new turn in the rhetorical and theoretical framework for science, much of which still surrounds conceptions of proper methodology today."
-10
+His demand for a planned procedure of investigating all things natural marked a new turn in the rhetorical and theoretical framework for science, much of which still surrounds conceptions of proper methodology today."10

 10Bacon lived at Gorhambury, just N. of St. Albans, Herts, near the Roman Theatre.
-The house is open (National Trust) - recommended.
+The ruins of Old Gorhambury House are open to the public and free - recommended (Gorhambury House, a Palladian mansion nearby, is privately owned and charges).